Michelin-Starred Restaurants in Fukuoka That Welcome Families: A Curated Family Dining Guide (2026)

 a card with a picture of a man on it next to a stethos (Photo by Marek Studzinski on Unsplash)

 Japan’s health insurance system is one of the cheapest and most comprehensive in the world for residents — but enrolling correctly as a foreign family takes a few steps.
-This guide explains the two main systems (employer-based vs National Health Insurance), how dependents work, what kids’ medical subsidies cover, and how monthly premiums are calculated. … Read more
+This guide explains the two main systems — employer-based insurance versus National Health Insurance — and how dependents work for your spouse and kids.
+It also … Read more